Fridley station

-Fridley station is a commuter rail station in Fridley, Minnesota, located at Main Street NE and 61st Avenue NE.
-It is served by the Northstar Commuter Rail line.
-The station features bicycle lockers and two park and ride lots with a total capacity of 611 spaces.
+Fridley station was a commuter rail station in Fridley, Minnesota, located at Main Street NE and 61st Avenue NE.
+It was served by the Northstar Line.
+The station featured bicycle lockers and two park and ride lots with a total capacity of 611 spaces.
 The commute time to downtown Minneapolis from this station is about 20 minutes.
-The station has a single platform on one main track, which is accessible on either side of the tracks through a tunnel.
+The station had a single platform on one main track, which is accessible on either side of the tracks through a tunnel.